 - 1 pound Brussels sprouts, stems trimmed and cut in half if larger

 - 1 shallot, cut into slivers

 - 1 garlic clove, cut into slivers

 - Splash of vinegar, optional (I used balsamic)

 - Salt and freshly ground black pepper

-Start cooking the bacon until crisp.
+- Start cooking the bacon until crisp.
 Remove to paper toweling and drain all but about 1 tablespoon of the bacon grease from the pan.
-Chop the bacon into bite sized pieces and set aside.
+Chop the bacon into bite-sized pieces and set it aside.

 Feel free to steam, then refrigerate the Brussels sprouts the day before you plan to saute them.